scaleinnotech/Learn.MakerCloud_en/docs/ch9_event_trigger/9.2/smartrack_IFTTT.md

 - As previously discussed, you can enter text or numbers into the three values in the "Optional Message" input box.
 - When finished, click "Edit" or "Create" on the bottom right.

-After you complete all of the steps, you should receive email alerts when the rain level on your sensor breaches the threshold that you programmed.
+After you complete these steps, you should receive email alerts when the rain level on your sensor breaches the threshold that you programmed.

 ![img_11.png](img/img_11.png)